Skip to content

 Ztarget=Vsupplyripple%ItransientZ_{\text{target}} = \frac{V_{\text{supply}} \cdot \text{ripple\%}}{I_{\text{transient}}}

-• ESR sets the impedance floor at SRF.
-A typical 100 nF 0402 MLCC might have an ESR of 10–50 mΩ.
-If your target impedance is 6 mΩ, a single cap can't do the job.
+• ESR sets the impedance floor at resonance.
+Take a typical 100 nF 0402 MLCC — it might have an ESR somewhere between 10 and 50 mΩ.
+If your target impedance is 6 mΩ, a single cap physically cannot meet that spec.
+The laws of physics won't allow it.

-• ESL determines how quickly impedance rises above SRF.
-A 0402 package might have 0.5 nH of ESL; a 0201 might be 0.3 nH.
-Lower ESL pushes the effective bypass range higher in frequency.
+• ESL determines how fast the impedance climbs above the SRF.
+A 0402 package typically carries about 0.5 nH of ESL.
+Drop down to an 0201 and you might get 0.3 nH.
+Lower ESL pushes your effective bypass range higher in frequency, which is exactly what you want when you're dealing with fast digital logic.

 Worked Example: Bypassing a 1.0 V FPGA Rail